libriscv/libriscv/docs/INTEGRATION.md

 - A largely unused setting that sets the Machine's current CPU id.
 Used only by the experimental multi-processing feature.

 > load_program
-- When true, the binary provided to Machine will be loaded as an ELF program.
+- When enabled, the binary provided to Machine will be loaded as an ELF program.
 Default: true.

 > protect_segments
-- When true, the protection bits in the ELF segments of a loaded ELF program will be applied to the pages they are loaded to.
+- When enabled, the protection bits in the ELF segments of a loaded ELF program will be applied to the pages they are loaded to.
 Default: true.

 > allow_write_exec_segment
 - Allow loading a segment with write+execute at the same time.
+When not enabled, any W+E segment will throw an exception, preventing Machine construction.
 Default: false.

 > enforce_exec_only
 - Only allow execute-only segments.
-An executable segment with read- or write-permissions will cause an exception, preventing construction.
+An executable segment with read- or write-permissions will cause an exception, preventing Machine construction.
 Default: false.

 > ignore_text_section
 - Some programs have executable code outside of the .text section, which is unfortunate.
 Setting this to true allows loading these programs.
 Default: false.